-The historical returns of the funds managed by DME Advisors and its affiliates are not directly linked to our Class A ordinary shares.
+The historical returns of SILP and other the funds managed by DME Advisors and its affiliates are not directly linked to our Class A ordinary shares.
 Results for our investment in SILP could differ from results of the other funds managed by DME Advisors and its affiliates as a result of restrictions imposed by our investment guidelines and other factors.